MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 ```

 > [!NOTE]
-> To keep the UI and code as uncluttered and simple as possible, we use a basic Grid layout and declare the InkToolbar after the InkCanvas in a grid row.
-If declared before the InkCanvas, the InkToolbar is rendered first, below the canvas and inaccessible to the user.
+> To keep the UI and code as uncluttered and simple as possible, we use a basic Grid layout and declare the [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) after the [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas) in a grid row.
+If you declare it before the [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas), the [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) is rendered first, below the canvas and inaccessible to the user.

-Now run the app again to see the InkToolbar and try out some of the tools.
+Now run the app again to see the [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) and try out some of the tools.

 ![InkToolbar from Sketchpad ing the Ink Workspace](images/ink/ink-inktoolbar-default.png)